geigeralfredo/SelectBooks/README.md

 # SelectBooks
-To select e-books from a flat database using words, as subjects, extrated from that same database.
+To select e-books from a flat database using words, as subjects, extracted from that same database.